PGR students aren’t hard to reach – and student staff can help

 These themes were deliberately chosen to encourage reflection on the various important points of the PGR journey alongside some of the departments and spaces doctoral students are introduced to during their initial induction.

-Building a PGR community, one step at a time
+It takes a village: building a PGR community, one step at a time

 Lily Freeman-Jones, Postgraduate Engagement Assistant (former)